codemonsters/abercrombie/README.md

     * 1x Arduino Nano socket
     * 1x power switch (breadboard friendly)
     * 1x LR6 9v battery connector
-    * Any other component you want to add: un zumbador, ledes, resistencias LDR...
+    * Any other component you want to add: a buzzer, LEDs, LDR resistors...
 * If you choose to simplify things and avoid soldering:
     * 1x Arduino Nano Sensor Shield
     * 1x LR6 9v battery connector with an Arduino compatible jack